Special Regulation Trout Waters

 Lake Moomaw (Alleghany/Bath counties): The entire reservoir has the special 16-inch minimum size limit and 2 fish per day creel limit on trout.

-Smith River (Henry County): From Philpott Dam downstream to the State Route 636 Bridge crossing (Mitchell Bridge) located approximately 31 miles downstream of Philpott Dam and approximately 10.5 miles below Martinsville Dam: No brown trout 10 to 24 inches, only 1 brown trout per day longer than 24 inches.
+Smith River (Henry County): From Philpott Dam downstream to the State Route 636 bridge crossing (Mitchell Bridge) located approximately 31 miles downstream of Philpott Dam and approximately 10.5 miles below Martinsville Dam: No brown trout 10 to 24 inches, only 1 brown trout per day longer than 24 inches.
 The length limit for rainbow and brook trout is 7 inch minimum.
 The creel limit for all trout combined is 6 fish/day, and only one brown trout can be larger than 24 inches.
 The use of bait and any combination of artificial lure is allowed throughout this section of river.
 (A trout license is required in the Put-N-Take stocked sections of Smith River October 1 through June 15.)

 South Holston Reservoir (Washington County): 7 per day creel (harvest) limit, only 2 of 7 can be a Lake trout; no length limits (see licenses and regulations under Reciprocal Licenses).